+- Good character

+- Disability or ill-health30

-- Good character - Physical or mental disability or ill-health where relevant in explaining offending - Youth and/or lack of maturity where it explains offending - Genuine remorse - Offending motivated by genuinely desperate circumstances - Assistance given to the authorities
+- Youth and/or lack of maturity where it explains offending

+- Genuine remorse

+- Offending motivated by genuinely desperate circumstances

+- Assistance given to the authorities

 Credit should be given for a guilty plea as appropriate.
 A reduction of one-third should be given for a guilty plea entered at the earliest practicable opportunity.
-Credit will reduce if the plea is later, down to one-tenth for a plea on the day of trial.
+Credit will usually reduce significantly the later the plea.